sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 Explanation of the Diagram
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even in the case of Variables and Value Domains, the GSIM artefacts are
-used as much as possible.
-The differences are mainly due to the fact
-that GSIM does not distinguish explicitly between Value Domains and
+The VTL IM distinguishes explicitly between Value Domains and their
-their (Sub)Sets, while in the VTL IM this is made more explicit in order
-to allow different Data Set Components relevant to the same aspect of
+(Sub)Sets in order to allow different Data Set Components relevant to
-the reality (e.g. the geographic area) to share the same Value Domain
+the same aspect of the reality (e.g. the geographic area) to share
-and, at the same time, to take values in different Subsets of it.
-This
+the same Value Domain and, at the same time, to take values in different
-is essential for VTL for several operations and in particular for
+Subsets of it.
+This is essential for VTL for several operations and in
-validation purposes.
-For example, it may happen that the same
+particular for validation purposes.
+For example, it may happen that the
-Represented Variable, say the “place of birth”, in a Data Set takes
+same Represented Variable, say the “place of birth”, in a Data Set takes
 values in the Set of the European Countries, in another one takes values
 in the set of the African countries, and so on, even at different levels
 of details (e.g. the regions, the cities).
 The definition of the exact